 After your treatment

-Be sure to ask your healthcare provider how often you’ll need follow-up exams or tests.
-For example,
+Ask your healthcare provider how often you’ll need follow-up exams or tests.
+For instance,

-you may need to have Pap tests more often, or you may need colposcopy
+you may need to have Pap tests more often.
+Or you may need colposcopy on a regular

 Working with your healthcare provider

 Your healthcare provider will work with you to make a treatment plan for VAIN.
 It

 may take time to choose the best plan.
 Ask your provider how much time you can take

 to explore your choices.
 You may want to get a second opinion from another provider